vivaansinghvi07/database-operations/difference_count/README.md

 $ python3 count_discrepancies.py --log-differences <schema1>.<table1> <schema2>.<table2> ...
 ```

-`--log-differences`, or `-l` for short, determines if the differences will be logged in a file called `table_differences.txt`.
+`--log-differences`, or `-l` for short, determines if the differences will be logged in a file called `table_differences.txt`, located in whichever directory the script is called from.

 Each table is entered with its corresponding schema, replacing `<table>` and `<schema>` respectively.